hebelsan/hacking-tools/privilege_escalation/ReadMe.md

 - check for binary with Setuid: `ls -l /usr/bin/bugtracker` this means the file always runs under the user who owns the file, in this case root
 > -rwsr-xr-- 1 root

-- run linPEAS with -a (all checks) to don't miss things like cronjobs which are executed every minute!
+- `pspy` to do unprivileged Linux process snooping

+- run linPEAS

 ## windows